What is a CT scan?

 What is contrast used for and is it safe?

 Contrast is given intravenously during the exam at the discretion of the prescribing clinician.
 It is given to patients during the CT to help determine the underlying cause for the patient’s illness.
 Contrast is also beneficial in helping to distinguish normal from abnormal structures in parts of the body such as the lungs, liver, spleen, and bones.

-Contrast in veterinary patients is very safe.
-Reactions to contrast agents used in CT are rare in veterinary medicine.
+Contrast in veterinary patients is very safe, and reactions to contrast agents used in CT are rare in veterinary medicine.
 Despite this fact, each patient is closely monitored for any potential reactions to the injection.
 Veterinary patients undergoing CT receive contrast during the procedure under the guidance of trained nurses and doctors.

 Who monitors my pet under anesthesia?

 Your pet is a member of the family, and our goal is to provide as safe an environment as possible during your pet’s CT scan.
 Before, during, and after the CT our patients are monitored by certified anesthesia nurses who are specially trained to deal with patients undergoing CT, and monitor your pet's breathing, heart rate, pulse oxygenation, and blood pressure.
 Routine blood work and chest X-rays are performed prior to the CT to minimize the risks associated with anesthesia.

 The CT studies are performed by an experienced radiology technician under the guidance of a radiologist.
 This allows us to acquire high-quality diagnostic images in as short a time as possible, further minimizing any anesthetic risk.
 The specialist is also involved in every step of the CT scan including patient positioning, monitoring, study design, and interpretation.
 We work as a team to provide the highest level of care possible for your pet.